kkostenkov/til/Mac/alias.md

 2. When you are satisfied with the alias - add the command to your .bashrc file

 echo "alias vscode='open -a /Applications/Visual\ Studio\ Code.app'" >> ~/.bashrc
+or ~/.zshrc or other file depending on your shell

-3. Execute the saved alias by sourcing the file
+3. Execute the saved alias by sourcing the file (if that's not your default config)

 source ~/.bashrc